 Marguerite noted, "It appears that our dinner will be accompanied by a thunderstorm.
 More candles on the table, please, Hartshough."
 While he quickly obliged, the guests were again startled by the sudden patter of rain on the windows.
-Although the chapel house was certainly secure, something about it seemed to bring the essence of the storm indoors.
+Although they were certainly secure in this house, something about it seemed to bring the essence of the storm indoors.